 Does not use water.
 Double filter system.
 Needs to be mounted vertically on wall; parts are included for installation.

 The indoor dryer vents below are alternatives to the BetterVent, and at the time this article was updated they were significantly cheaper.
 However, they use water to capture lint and some people find them more inconvenient to use than the BetterVent style dryer vent.

 Deflecto Dryer Lint Trap

 Uses water to capture lint.
-Transition duct, 2 clamps and lint trap are included.
-Vertically mount on wall; parts are included for installation.
+Transition duct, 2 clamps, and lint trap are included.
+Vertically mount on the wall; parts are included for installation.

 Remember, these types of attachments do not get rid of the heat.
 If you live in an area with hot summer weather, then consider getting a dehumidifier to keep in the same room with your ventless dryer.
 Obviously, the smaller the dryer and the shorter the length of your drying cycle the less heat and humidity you will have to deal with.